 Operating level: The operating level indicates what defines the operating mode.
 Priorities are assigned to the operating levels.
 Operating level 0 has the highest priority; operating level 6 has the lowest priority.

-The active operating level can be seen in the function status screen and in the output variables.
+The active operating level can be seen in the output variables.